 We all want to capture special moments to remind us of them for the rest of our lives.
-When skiing or snowboarding, it is important to remember that it is an extreme sport and cameras need to be tough and water proof.
+When skiing or snowboarding, it is important to remember that it is an extreme sport and cameras need to be tough and waterproof.
 We all have a brand in mind when we think or outdoors adventure cameras, but you can find superb little cameras for a very reasonable price.
-Olfi offer their camera and adapter package for £99.99 and have a “you break it we’ll replace it” policy.
+Elinz offers a great range of action camera and adapter packages which are perfect for the slops and come with easy connectivity.

 Staying connected on the slopes

 Another idea we love is Snoww.
 This is a ski app that allows users to track their activities, take pictures, share and socialise with others.
 This is a fantastic tool for groups of young skiers to stick together, track each other and find each other if they get separated.
 Tracking is important on the slopes in case anything does happen to go wrong and also appeals to the tech-savvy Generation Z as it combines their love of technology and social media with physical sporting activity.